Last updated: February 4th, 2022

 The reason why we love having our own car for road trips is due to all the beautiful places you can visit along the way.
 If you do have that flexibility, there are some stops you can make along the way, including:

-West Edmonton Mall: If you’re spending some time in Edmonton, you can’t miss a visit to massive West Edmonton Mall.
-Once the largest mall in the world and now the largest mall in North America, it boasts more than 800 stores, a huge waterpark, a theme park, a movie theatre, an aquarium, a skating rink, mini-golf, and so much more.
+West Edmonton Mall: If you’re spending some time in Edmonton, you can’t miss a visit to the massive West Edmonton Mall.
+Once the largest mall in the world and now the largest mall in North America, it boasts more than 800 stores, a huge waterpark, a theme park, a movie theatre, an aquarium, a skating rink, a mini-golf, and so much more.

-Edson Galloway Station Museum and the Giant Squirrel: If you’re looking for a spot to get out and stretch, Edson is a good option as it’s half-way.
+Edson Galloway Station Museum and the Giant Squirrel: If you’re looking for a spot to get out and stretch, Edson is a good option as it’s halfway.
 At the visitor centre, you can take a photo with the giant squirrel and then make your way to the museum where you’ll get a glimpse into the past with a mine shaft, trapper’s cabin, and much more.

 Hinton: This little town is known as the “Gateway to the Rockies” and is basically when the stunning scenery will start.
-If you want to see that furry little creature ion the back of the Canadian nickel (the beaver), this is a great place to do it.
+If you want to see that furry little creature in the back of the Canadian nickel (the beaver), this is a great place to do it.
 They have a 3-km boardwalk that circles Maxwell Lake, which is actually the world’s largest freshwater boardwalk!

 Miette Hot Springs: If you really want to sit back and relax, consider a stop at the hottest hot springs in the Canadian Rockies!
-Miette Hot Springs is only a 17-km detour on Miette Road and is only 1-hour from Jasper.
+Miette Hot Springs is only a 17-km detour on Miette Road and is only 1 hour from Jasper.